 A person applying for access to information under the RTI Act must pay the application fee at the time of application.
 The fees and charges are specified in the RTI Act.

-You may apply to have the fee waived if:
+You may apply to have the fee waived:

-- you are in financial hardship – we take that to mean that you are on income support payments (we would usually ask to see evidence that you are in receipt of Centrelink or veterans affairs payments);
+- if you are in financial hardship.
+We take that to mean that you are on income support payments (we would usually ask to see evidence that you are in receipt of Centrelink or veterans affairs payments);

-- where you are a member of parliament and the application is in connection with their official duty; or
+- where you are a member of parliament and the application is in connection with your official duty; or

 RTI application form can be downloaded from our website under Forms